awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 **How it works**

-By default, if you don’t specify a **Capacity Type**, the managed node group is provisioned with On\-Demand Instances\.
+By default, if you don't specify a **Capacity Type**, the managed node group is provisioned with On\-Demand Instances\.
 A managed node group configures an Amazon EC2 Auto Scaling group on your behalf with the following settings applied:
 + The allocation strategy to provision On\-Demand capacity is set to `prioritized`\.
 Managed node groups use the order of instance types passed in the API to determine which instance type to use first when fulfilling On\-Demand capacity\.
 For example, you might specify three instance types in the following order: `c5.large`, `c4.large`, and `c3.large`\.
 When your On\-Demand Instances are launched, the managed node group fulfills On\-Demand capacity by starting with `c5.large`, then `c4.large`, and then `c3.large`\.
 For more information, see [Amazon EC2 Auto Scaling group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-purchase-options.html#asg-allocation-strategies) in the *Amazon EC2 Auto Scaling User Guide*\.
 + Amazon EKS adds the following Kubernetes label to all nodes in your managed node group that specifies the capacity type: `eks.amazonaws.com/capacityType: ON_DEMAND`\.
 You can use this label to schedule stateful or fault intolerant applications on On\-Demand nodes\.